 Pre-requisites: Grade 9 to 10

-Information and Communications Technologies 9 is full-year computer courses in which students are introduced to current information and communication technologies.
+Information and Communications Technologies 9 (and 10) is full-year general computing course in which students are introduced to current information and communication technologies.
 Students gain computer skills that are highly demanded at home, school and workplace.
 Students learn a wide array of skills including hardware, office applications, web 2.0 tools, multimedia and programming.
-These courses are strongly recommended for students who plan to take Programming 10-12.
+These courses are strongly recommended for students who plan to take Computer Studies 10 and Programming 11-12 later.

 Curriculum: https://curriculum.gov.bc.ca/curriculum/adst/9 (IRP: MICT9)